-During the 1997-98 El Niño event, the biomass anomalies of northern copepods was one order of magnitude lower than normal (Figure OC31).
+During the 1997-98 El Niño event, the biomass anomalies of northern copepods was one order of magnitude lower than normal (Figure OC33).
 With the change in sign of the PDO from positive to negative in mid 1999, the northern copepods responded by showing consistently positive anomalies that prevailed through 2002 (Peterson et al. 2002, Peterson and Keister 2003).
 In late 2002, the PDO and MEI turned positive (indicating El Niño conditions) and the northern copepods showed negative anomalies.
 The anomalies were strongly negative during the summer of 2005, a summer characterized by a two-month delay to the start of upwelling (Kosro et al. 2006) and anomalous species composition among the zooplankton (Mackas et al. 2006).
 Over the past few years, the northern species have predominated with increases in biomass beginning in late 2006.
 High biomass values were observed for northern species both in 2008 and 2009 with a brief period of negative anomalies during the small El Niño from May 2009 through May 2010.
 The highest anomalies in the northern copepod biomass time series (since 1996) were observed in March and April 2011 and also the beginning of 2012, coincident with strongly negative PDO values.
+For 2013, northern copepod biomass anomaly was again high.

-OC31.
+Figure OC 33.
 Northern Copepod Biomass Anomaly index monthly from 1996-2012 in the northern California current.
+The blue line shows a running annual average.